dogwoodgeo/LRWRA-3D/README.md

 - <u>Subsurface navigation is enabled</u>: *right-click, hold, and drag the mouse to rotate or change view angle*.
 - Popups are enabled for all features.
 - Subsurface depths/elevations of features are *NOT* representative of real world attributes.
-Absolute values are used.
+Absolute values relative the ground elevation are used for manhole and sewer line depths.

 [View live version.](https://gis.lrwu.com/3d)